 Above-average protein.
 Above-average fat.
 And below-average carbs when compared to a typical dry dog food.

-Nutrisca Dog Food is a plant-based kibble using a notable amount of chicken, lamb or fish meals as its main sources of animal protein, thus earning the brand 5 stars.
+Nutrisca offers both grain-free and grain-inclusive dry dog foods using a significant amount of named meat meals as its dominant source of animal protein, thus earning the brand 5 stars.